 How Wage Advances Can Affect Your Loan Application

-With the cost of living seemingly higher than ever these days, that fortnightly paycheck might not last as long as it previously had.
+With the cost of living seemingly higher than ever, that fortnightly paycheck might not last as long as it previously did.
 When money gets tight, it can be tempting to turn to wage advance services.

 While accessing some of your income ahead of time might sound like a no-brainer at first, there’s more to these services than meets the eye.
 In fact, using wage advances too often can have some very negative consequences.

-In this article, we’ll detail what wage advances are, how they work and how they can affect your chances of approval for a personal or car loan.
+In this article, we’ll detail how wage advances work and how they can affect your chances of approval for a personal loan and other credit products.

 On this page: